 In partnership with UNDP Crisis Bureau Recovery Solutions and Human Mobility team, UNDP country offices and other partners, UW–Madison worked with local stakeholders in a number of countries (Guatemala, Kyrgyz Republic, Malawi, Maldives, Sudan, and Yemen) to strengthen local COVID-19 response.
 UNDP country offices provided industry, government, academic, and healthcare connections and are mobilizing the response on the ground, under the auspices of the Crisis Bureau.
 UW provided consultation and technical assistance on PPE and medical device design and production; supported the development of national responses and re–opening strategies across sectors and engaged in higher education capacity development.

-The UW team will support stakeholders in LMICs to strengthen the local COVID-19 response by providing consultation regarding:
+The UW team supported stakeholders in LMICs to strengthen the local COVID-19 response by providing consultation regarding:

 - Prototyping or supporting the adaptation of products to meet the needs/capabilities of local hospitals and/or the local communities

 - Providing support in aligning products with international standards

 - Supporting local universities in the setup of testing facilities and developing broader capacity to facilitate coordination in their local contexts